 7) Place the reaction jar in a cupboard for 12 to 24 hours.

 8) Tip the contents of the shot glass into a storage bottle.
+This can be used as a disinfectant.

-9) Repeat steps 5) to 8).
+9) The reaction jar now has 500 ml 1,500 ppm CDS.
+Repeat steps 5) to 8).

 10) You now have 500 ml of 3,000 ppm chlorine dioxide solution (CDS).
 Store it in a fridge.